Orange County Council

 Event Information

-Parking is free in our reserved areas for people going to Scout-O-Rama.
-Want to know parking and logistics status, follow us on Twitter on the day of the event for timely updates.
+Parking is free in our reserved lots at Santiago Canyon College for people going to Scout-O-Rama.
 Look for our ORANGE feather flags!

-* Santiago Canyon College will be hosting other events on the day of Scout-O-Rama.
-If you choose to park in those areas, you will be charged $5.
+* Santiago Canyon College may be hosting other events on the day of Scout-O-Rama.
+If you choose to park in those areas, you may be charged $5.

 Bus transportation is free for people going to Scout-O-Rama.
-We will have bus service from all locations to/from the IROEC.
-Want to know parking and logistics status, follow us on Twitter on the day of the event for timely updates.
+We will have bus service from SCC to/from the IROEC.

 • Bus Start Time: 7am

-• ADA Buses: Passengers needing assistance will be given priority to access the ADA buses.
+• ADA Bus will be available.
+Passengers needing assistance will be given priority to access an ADA bus.

 Scout-O-Rama officially opens at 9am with our Unit Flag Ceremony.
 Adventure areas will be in operation until 3pm, Booths until 4pm.
 The following are other events occurring: